 Once the cicada eggs hatch, the critters attach themselves to the roots of the tree.
 Where literally hundreds or thousands of cicadas feed on tree and grass roots for either 2 or 3 years–or up to 17.

 Cicadas prefer to lay eggs on branches that are 0.25” to 0.5” round.
 So, that means they prefer:

-Or if you already have planted a young tree or have one of the trees mentioned above, you can protect it from cicada damage by wrapping susceptible branches with mesh netting.
+Cicadas favor young trees, so if you've recently planted a new tree or have one of the trees mentioned above, you can protect it from cicada damage by wrapping susceptible branches with mesh netting.

 Generally, mature trees can sustain the minor damage from cicadas.
 But, young trees can be hit harder.